forio/flow.js/documentation/operations-overview/index.html.md

 * Call an operation from the model when the run is first created?
 	* Use the [`data-f-on-init` attribute](../generated/dom/attributes/events/init-event-attr/).
-* Call an operation from the model at user request?
+* Call an operation from the model on user action?
 	* Use a [`data-f-on-event` attribute](../generated/dom/attributes/events/init-event-attr/), for example `data-f-on-click`.
 * Call multiple operations at once?
 	* Use the `|` (pipe) character to chain operations.
 Operations are called serially, in the order listed.